 Taste: All varieties of homemade tamales, champurrado (style of Mexican hot chocolate), Christmas ponche (warm, spiced punch with fresh fruit, with or without alcohol).

 For a Christmas market with a plenty of British charm, follow in the footsteps of a few famous authors and head for Bath, the historic spa town that made lasting impressions on both Charles Dickens and Jane Austen.
-Featuring more than 200 chalets in the city center, more than 80 percent of the merchants at Bath Christmas Market are artisans or small businesses from Southwest England, local to the region.
-The Bath Christmas Market is an easy day trip from London; alternatively, stay an extra day to enjoy the city’s holiday festivities and visit the Christmas Craft Fair at the American Museum.
+Featuring more than 150 chalets in the city center, more than 80 percent of the merchants at Bath Christmas Market are artisans or small businesses from Southwest England, local to the region.
+The Bath Christmas Market is an easy day trip from London; alternatively, stay an extra day to enjoy the city’s holiday festivities.

 Shop: Sheepskin products and accessories, handmade jewelry, local fashion and apparel brands, homewares and handicrafts, locally-made spirits and artisanal foods.

-Taste: Fish & Chips (The Anglefish Restaurant), hog baps (The Jolly Hog), traditional British pancakes (Suzette’s Pancakes), locally-brewed beer and cider (The Lodge).
+Taste: Fish & Chips (The Anglefish Restaurant), wild game burgers (The Burger Co.), traditional British pancakes (Suzette’s Pancakes), locally-brewed beer and cider (The Lodge).

 WHERE: South Africa